forsakening/costtime/README.md

 # costtime
-measure the costtime of c/c++ code-block
+simple measure the costtime of c/c++ code-block